comrob/laicg/README.md

 python -m paralysis_recovery_test.run my_new_experiment test --transfer example python -m paralysis_recovery_test.run my_new_experiment eval
 ```
+> After the experiment, the collected data are postprocessed, which can require up to 8GB RAM.

 ## Training the model
 Runs the entire pipeline which learns walking model, tunes the sensitivity threshold.